hrkharga/StockNotifi/README.md

 # StockNotifi
-It is a web based application.
-A person has to sign up for the service.
-Then the user gets to choose the stock market and his/her favourite stock.
-In total, the dashboard can support upto five stocks across all stock exchanges.
-Then the user can set the desired price for each price.
-Whenever, the price hits the desired price, an email is sent to the user.
+It is a terminal based application.
+A person can put in the name of the ticker of the Stock and get live prices.

+Contributors:
+1. Aditya Singh
+2. Nishnat Bhushan
+3. Hardik Raj Kharga

+Software used: Python

+Steps:
+1. Open Terminal
+2. Change the directory to the zip file downloaded
+3. Run stock.py